 “We are what we repeatedly do.
 Excellence, then, is not an act, but a habit.” ~ Aristotle

-Many years ago — more than I care to remember some days — I resolved to write something, anything, in a daily blog.
+Many years ago — more than I care to remember some days — I made a resolve to write something, anything, in a daily blog.
 Some days might be my thoughts about something, other days I might share a funny picture or fascinating video, other days I might recount vacation happenings, recovery from surgery, et cetera.
 The idea was simply to write something each day.
-I never realized the discipline that would take.
+I never realized what discipline that would take to do so.
 Some days I find it incredibly difficult to think of something to say or post or share.

 Then, on February 21, 2012, the day before Ash Wednesday, I began yet another daily discipline: this Daily Reflection blog.
-Throughout the past nine+ years, I have done my best to maintain a certain “level” of writing.
-Unlike my daily blog, this Daily Reflection is designed to provide some kind of offering to help others grow spiritually.
+Throughout the past twelve years, I have done my best to maintain a certain level of writing.
+Unlike my daily blog, the Daily Reflection is designed to provide some kind of offering to help others grow spiritually.
 I have shifted the mode of the daily reflection.
 Initially, I began by reflecting upon the readings of the day.
 However, after going through the entire three year cycle of readings, I decided to attempt something else and reflect upon quotes.

 In short, we have to form spiritual habits.
 The quicker we can fall into the routine of doing good, of praying, or helping others, the better we will become.

 We often associate habit with something bad.
 And, yes, we all have bad habits.
 Those, we should try to rid ourselves of.
 We also need to develop good habits.
 Prayer, mercy, kindness, forbearance, tolerance, love, understanding: these are all admirable habits to develop.